20chan/place/Readme.md

 ## TODO

+- [x] daily backup, history
+- [x] add screenshots to readme when it has a stack of pretty art
+- [ ] gallery of backups
 - [ ] authentication
-- [ ] daily backup, history
+- [ ] live cursor display
-- [ ] add screenshots to readme when it has a stack of pretty art